-- 5.1 Members are required by section 5 Reporting of APES 225 to comply with the mandatory reporting and disclosures of a Valuation Report when providing a Valuation Service. - 5.2 The content and disclosures of a Valuation Report should communicate sufficiently to a user (e.g. Client, auditor or regulator) the basis of the Valuation (e.g. subject matter, rationale and basis of assumptions or inputs in the Valuation Method) and enable the user to assess the reasonableness of the Conclusion of Value or Calculated Value. - 5.3 A Member providing a Valuation Service for Financial Reporting should consider disclosing the following: - Applicable Australian Accounting Standards pursuant to which the Valuation Report is prepared; - Definition of value used and related explanations to clarify the definition of value (if applicable, a statement that the definition of value used may not be equivalent to other definitions of value as commonly used in other business Valuation situations); and - Source or basis of key facts and/or assumptions made in arriving at the Conclusion of Value or Calculated Value.
+- 5.1 Members are required by Section 5 of APES 225 to comply with the mandatory reporting and disclosures of a Valuation Report when providing a Valuation Service. - 5.2 The content and disclosures of a Valuation Report should communicate sufficiently to a user (for example, Client, auditor or regulator) the basis of the Valuation (for example, subject matter, rationale and basis of assumptions or inputs in the Valuation Method) and enable the user to assess the reasonableness of the Conclusion of Value or Calculated Value. - 5.3 A Member providing a Valuation Service for Financial Reporting should consider disclosing the following: - (a) Applicable Australian Accounting Standards pursuant to which the Valuation Report is prepared; - (b) Definition of value used and related explanations to clarify the definition of value (if applicable, a statement that the definition of value used may not be equivalent to other definitions of value as commonly used in other business Valuation situations); and - (c) Source or basis of key facts and/or assumptions made in arriving at the Conclusion of Value or Calculated Value.